Close

 Teaching

-In addition, together with my colleague Justin Dixon, I convene the Medical Anthropology intensive module, as well as oversee the parallel Distance Learning one.
-These courses are not intended to convert people into becoming anthropologists, but to show some of the exciting and challenging ways familiar problems and solutions in public and global health can be re-evaluated.
+I enjoy teaching, especially to the diverse students at LSHTM.
+I give one-off sessions for a wide range of options in PHP and the other two Faculties, as well as help run the intensive Medical Anthropology module.
+This course is not intended to convert people into becoming anthropologists, but to show some of the exciting and challenging ways familiar problems and solutions in public and global health can be re-evaluated.

-I am also the Faculty's Programme Director for the Master's Degree in Public Health for Development and joint Departmental Research Degrees Co-Ordinator for HSRP.
+I am also the Faculty's Programme Director for the Master's Degree in Public Health for Development, and currently joint Departmental Research Degrees Co-Ordinator for HSRP.

 Research